The governability of the State

 This browser does not support the video element.

-Feijóo's outbursts And the broken bridges between the PP and the PNV have proved to be a blessing for Sánchez, who "comes out of the debate better than he came in," according to those close to him.
+Feijóo's outbursts And the broken bridges between the PP and the PNV have proved a blessing for Sánchez, who "comes out of the debate better than he came in," according to those close to him.
 "He's one of those who misses with an empty net," says one minister, referring to the conservative leader.
-Moncloa doesn't want to live with the anxiety of what new audio recording will be published and celebrates having survived a key day in Congress, proof of the fragility of a president who is kept on life support by partners who, deep down, continue to make good on the scarecrow of a PP and Vox government.
+This is key in Congress, proof of the fragility of a president who remains on life support from partners who, deep down, continue to make good on the bogeyman of a PP and Vox government.